difuse-dartmouth/ANTH06-40_22F/README.md

 The folder *completed_module* contains all of the module components.

-The *components* subfolder contains ...
+The *components* subfolder contains instructor directions for setting up the lab, including the Google Sheet and Google Form linking specifics.
+It also includes a diagram of the sandbox that can be constructed for more accurate data measurements.

-The *data* subfolder contains ...
+The *data* subfolder contains example gait datasets that can be used by instructors to build understanding of the concepts (and expected results) before moving onto the main assignment.

-The *logistics* subfolder contains ...
+The *logistics* subfolder contains the ANTH 22S Handoff Template, another overview of the module and a brief retrospective from module developers.